germanysbestkeptsecret/Wookmark-jQuery/README.md

 These values can be given as numbers which will be interpreted as pixels or you can use percentage strings like '20%'.
 If you use a percentage string for itemWidth the number of columns will be fixed and items may overlap if the viewport is small.
+When flexibleWidth is set an itemWidth != 0 is used as minimum item width.

 ### Refresh trigger